 What will it take for us then to see them realized?

-We need to create a new kind of culture and a new economy to go with it.
-A culture and economy that is materially and spiritually sustainable.
+The answer is that we need to create a new kind of culture, and a new economy to go with it.
+A culture and economy that are materially and spiritually sustainable.
 That trace a middle way between the rat-race and the retreat.
 That seek to be in the world rather than apart from it.

 Culture and economy are interdependent.
 However, we start with culture since it is the base on which an economy builds.
 Culture is invisible structure.
 Hard to define and very hard to change.
 Get culture wrong and it is almost impossible to go back.
 By contrast, our economies are much easier to alter.